jettNash1/bug-report-generator/readme.md

 - Verify storage permission is granted

 ### Permission Issues
+The extension uses optional permissions for security.
+Here's how to grant them:

+1. Click the ⚙️ (cog) button in the utility bar
+2. A browser permissions dialog will appear
-The extension requires the following permissions:
+3. Click "Allow" to grant the following permissions:
-- `activeTab`: For capturing screenshots
+   - `activeTab`: For capturing screenshots and environment detection
    - `downloads`: For saving screenshots
-- `scripting`: For full page screenshots
+   - `scripting`: For full page screenshots and environment detection
    - `clipboardWrite`: For copying bug reports
-- `storage`: For form data persistence
+   - `storage`: For form data persistence (required permission)

+#### Troubleshooting Permissions

+If features aren't working:
+1. Click the ⚙️ button to check current permissions
+2. If permissions are missing, you'll be prompted to grant them
+3. Use the ↻ (refresh) button to reload the extension after granting permissions
+4. If problems persist, try:
+   - Closing and reopening the extension
+   - Refreshing the current page
+   - Checking your browser's extension settings

+#### Permission Details
+- **Screenshots**: Requires `activeTab` and `downloads`
+- **Environment Detection**: Requires `activeTab` and `scripting`
+- **Copy to Clipboard**: Requires `clipboardWrite`
+- **Form Saving**: Uses `storage` (automatically granted)

+> **Note**: All permissions can be revoked through your browser's extension settings if needed.
+The extension will prompt you to re-grant permissions when you try to use features that require them.

 ### Browser Support Status